 I decided to act as a guinea pig for the rest of us, and consistently use peppermint oil every single time I washed my hair.
 I add 5 drops of it to a hand-sized squirt of shampoo, and apply this mixture to my dry scalp (it should feel delightfully cooling and pleasant, not burning).
 I leave it soaking in for 30mins-1hour and then wash it out.

 Has it worked?
 You can look at my pictures throughout this article and come to your own conclusion.
 All I know is that 1.5 years ago, I had been off Accutane for nearly 2 years yet was still suffering with heavy shedding and steadily-worsening, thin hair.
 Now, I have a clean, irritation-free scalp and thick hair once again.

 This product is the one that I have religiously used for over a year and will continue using for the rest of my life.
 Essential oils are real medications that shouldn't be messed with, which also means it's important to purchase top quality ones.
 I experience zero irritation from this one, whereas other brands left my scalp red and broken-out in acne.

-The one caveat here is that many uninformed people follow a high-carb and low-fat vegan diet, which is not healthy or sustainable.
-We need healthy fats for literally every cognitive and bodily process, including hormone regulation and hair growth, so eat walnuts, cashews, pecans, avocados, pumpkin seeds and chia seeds in abundance.
+We need healthy fats for literally every cognitive and bodily process, including hormone regulation and hair growth, so eat meat, fish, eggs, coconut, walnuts, cashews, pecans, avocados, pumpkin seeds and chia seeds in abundance.

 4. Don't Exercise Too Much or Starve Yourself